 On February 27, 1948 Fort Worth Army Airfield was renamed “Carswell Air Force Base” in honor of Fort Worth native Major Horace Seaver “Stump” Carswell Jr. (1916–1944) (photo from Wikipedia).

-Carswell attended North Side High School and TCU, where he played football and baseball.
 The 1940 census listed Horace Jr. with his parents on Denver Avenue on the North Side.

-Carswell Air Force Base originally was called “Army Air Force Combat Crew School,” “Tarrant Field,” and then “Fort Worth Army Airfield.”
+Carswell Air Force Base originally was called “Army Air Force Combat Crew School,” then “Tarrant Field,” and then “Fort Worth Army Airfield.”
 Today the base is known as “Naval Air Station Joint Reserve Base Fort Worth/Carswell Field” and is operated by the Navy (1947 photo from Lockheed Martin).

 Major Horace Seaver “Stump” Carswell Jr. is buried—and honored—in Oakwood Cemetery.